some common (la)tex errors

 Minus signs

-quotation marks If you type " (or '') you get closing quotes.
+If you type " (or '') you get closing quotation marks.
 To get opening ones, type ``.

 In a few cases, the math-status of a character may be unclear.
 For example, are digits math or not?
-In some Roman fonts, there is no difference between "1" and "$1$", so you may not need to answer the question.
-But if your digits are in italic text you need to make a decision; "1" creates an italic digit, whereas "$0$" creates a Roman one.
-Probably you want to type "in the year 2007", but "the value of $f$ is $1$."
+In some Roman fonts, there is no difference between the output of 1 and $1$, so you may not need to answer the question.
+But if your digits are in italic text you need to make a decision; 1 creates an italic digit, whereas $0$ creates a Roman one.
+Probably you want to type in the year 2007, but the value of $f$ is $1$.
 (You definitely need to use math mode if the number is negative (to get the minus sign).)

 The general rule is simple: if it's math, put it in math mode; if it's not math, don't put it in math mode.